cedar-policy/vscode-cedar/README.md

 Cedar is an open-source language for writing authorization policies and making authorization decisions based on those policies.
 Visit the [Cedar policy language reference guide](https://docs.cedarpolicy.com/) for the documentation and the language specification.

+**Note:** The release version of this extension uses Cedar 2.x.
+Switch to Pre-Release Version for Cedar 3.x features.

 ## Features

 ### Cedar policy language